Use of Library facilities, services and collections

 The National Library is open to all and, in registering to use the Library, you agree to accept our terms and conditions.
-These have been agreed by the Board of Trustees of the Library and are essential to help preserve this national resource for future generations.
-We will manage any breaches of these terms and conditions using the guidelines outlined in 'Breaches of NLS terms and conditions of use of the reading rooms and collections'.
+These are essential to help preserve this national resource for future generations.
+We will manage any breaches of Library terms and conditions using our guidelines.

-- Keeping your login details confidential at all times and not allowing any third party to use them for any purpose.
+- Keeping your login details confidential at all times and not allowing anyone else to use them for any purpose

 - Changing your password regularly